 Liz Vice has always had a love for storytelling.
 The Portland native who currently resides in Brooklyn, started her career working behind the scenes in the world of film and video, only to accidentally find herself behind the mic.
 Liz Vice’s sound is a fusion of Gospel and R&B, with dynamic and soulful vocals, and lyrics, deeply rooted in spirituality, that give her work a timeless feel.

-When Vice was a little girl, raised by her mother and the middle of five children, she’d hide out in the basement dancing and lip syncing to songs from the radio and soundtracks from her favorite films.
-Vice vividly remembers her mother’s voice singing “rise and shine and give God the glory glory” every morning to awaken the children, Vice is the middle of five children.
-With blue painter’s tape on the the notes of a keyboard, placed by her friends who were taking piano lessons, her aunt bought and sit with headphones on her head in the living room for hours mimicking the notes she would hear from an instrumental CD.
+Vice got a knack for performing early.
+She was raised by her mother as the middle of five children.
+Every morning growing up, she was awaken by her Mother’s voice singing “rise and shine and give God the glory.”
+She also found herself frequently stealing away to the basement to dance and lip sync songs from the radio, and soundtracks from her favorite films.
+Liz taught herself how to play piano, marking the notes on the piano using blue painter’s tape on the the notes of a keyboard, placed by her friends who were taking piano lessons.
+Her Aunt bought her headphones that she would make young Liz sit with on her head in the living room for hours mimicking the notes she would hear from an instrumental CD.

-At the young age of 19 years old Vice’s health declined and for three and a half years on hemodialysis.
-Leaving a fight in her and many scars on her body from a fistula.
-Receiving a kidney transplant in December 2005 marked the beginning of great healing and perspective.
+At the age of 19 Vice’s health declined, and she found herself on hemodialysis for the next three years.
+Her illness left many scars on her body including those from surgery on a fistula (abnormal connection between an organs).
+Vice received a kidney transplant in December 2005, which marked the beginning of a time of great healing and perspective.

 A year later, Vice became a member of a local church and felt a nudge, that would not leave her alone each Sunday, to sing background vocals on the worship team.
 Suffering from stage fright, Vice knew that fear could never overpower this unknown “call”.
 She said yes to the nudge and sang her first solo during a Sunday evening service, “Enfold Me”.
 The rest is history.